What is prior authorization — and why are denials so common?

 - Out-of-network provider — the requested treatment is in-network in principle but the specific provider is not, or the site of service is classified wrong.

-The critical insight: PA denials often turn on documentation, plan rules, and deadlines.
-The reason appeals matter is simple: most denied claims are never appealed, so many patients never get a second review of the clinical evidence, criteria, or paperwork the plan relied on.
+PA denials often turn on documentation, plan rules, and deadlines.
+Most denied claims are never formally appealed, so many patients never get a second review of the clinical evidence, criteria, or paperwork the plan relied on.

 Have a prior auth denial?